hoodedapollo/GPpackages/README.md

 Follow the instructions from Consequential Robotics [Miro: Prepare Workstation](https://consequential.bitbucket.io/Developer_Preparation_Prepare_workstation.html) to set up your workstation to work with miro.
 Strictly follow the instructions in the Install MDK section as the following steps will rely on this.

+Not necessary to make static IP for your workstation (laptop) while setting up connection with MiRo.

+[You may skip the static IP part, which is described in the setup files in this repository.
+Also you can skip the ROS and Gazebo installation part, if you already have it on your workstation]

 We use the gazebo_ros package to run the gazebo simulation, instead of the script file provided by consequential robotics.
 For this reason add this two line to the .bashrc file.
 This makes available to gazebo the models and the plugins provided by the Miro Developer Kit